Kratom Guides

 There are plenty of other side effects that are less common than those listed here.
 Of particular concern to some people is the potential for liver issues and hormonal imbalances.
 Anyone with known kidney problems, liver problems, or a hormonal imbalance should not take kratom.
 When in doubt, you should consult your doctor.

 An overwhelming majority of kratom users take between 1 and 10 grams.
-Larger doses are more likely to cause unwanted side effects and don’t offer better or more pleasurable experiences.
+Larger doses (5-10 grams) are more likely to cause unwanted side effects.
 Dosing kratom safely and effectively is about taking the proper amount, not as much as you can tolerate.

 Specific dosing guidelines vary slightly between strains, but here are some general recommendations.